joyent/conch-api/docs/modules/Conch::Controller::Workspace.md

 If `workspace_name` is provided, `workspace_id` is looked up and stashed.

-If `workspace_role` is provided, it is used as the minimum required role for the user to continue.
+If `require_role` is provided, it is used as the minimum required role for the user to continue.

 ## list